The-Aether-Team/The-Aether-Archived/README.md

 ## :package: Download the latest releases
 ### "Stable" builds
 We use Curseforge to publish **stable builds** of the Aether for Minecraft.
 You can download the latest stable builds from our [official page found here](https://www.curseforge.com/minecraft/mc-mods/the-aether) without signing up for an account, and even install the Aether for Minecraft using the [Overwolf Launcher](https://curseforge.overwolf.com/) with built-in integration for Curseforge mods.
 We recommend using our stable Curseforge releases for most people.

+### Bleeding edge builds
+If you're feeling a bit more adventurous (or a developer has suggested you to do so), we provide **bleeding edge builds** which are produced on [CircleCI](https://app.circleci.com/pipelines/github/Gilded-Games/The-Aether-Archived?branch=1.7.10).
+These builds are very frequently created through the continuous integration service and contain the latest available code without undergoing any form of quality control.
+We do not generally recommend users use these builds as they may contain serious issues and will not generally receive support.
+Select the "build" job on a recently ran workflow, and find the binary under the artifacts tab.

 ## :bug: Report bugs or other issues
 If you're running into bugs or other problems, feel free to open an issue on our [issue tracker](https://github.com/Gilded-Games/The-Aether-Archived/issues).
 When doing so, we ask that you provide the following information: